Chris O'Keefe

-Chris O'Keefe is an Australian Walkley Award-winning journalist.
+Chris O'Keefe (born 4 July 1981) is an Australian former journalist and radio host.

-He is best known for his work with Nine Entertainment - as a reporter for Nine News and as a presenter for Nine Radio's Sydney station 2GB.
+He is best known for his work with Nine Entertainment, as a reporter for Nine News, and as a presenter for Nine Radio's Sydney station 2GB.

 Career

-O'Keefe began his career in 2008 with an internship at the St George and Sutherland Shire Leader before moving to television in 2010 as a reporter for Ten News on the Gold Coast.
+O'Keefe began his career in 2008 with an internship at St George and Sutherland Shire Leader before moving to television in 2010 as a reporter for Ten News on the Gold Coast.

 O'Keefe joined the Nine Network as a reporter for Nine News on the Gold Coast in 2012, before moving to Brisbane in 2013 as a police reporter for Nine News Queensland.

 In 2014, O'Keefe relocated back to Sydney when he became a political reporter for Nine News Sydney.